pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 Comparatively speaking, pkgcheck is much better designed than repoman; however, it still lags in many areas generally due in part to relying on pkgcore[^pkgcore] and using an amalgamation of caching and hacks to obtain a modicum of performance via parallelization.
-In short, it should be possible to do better, but the path towards an alternative is not easy.
+In short, performance can still be drastically improved, but the work required to achieve such results is not easy.

 # Pkgcraft support